Ray Holmes

-Raymond Towers Holmes (20 August 1914 – 27 June 2005) was a British Royal Air Force fighter pilot during the Second World War who is best known for taking part in the Battle of Britain.
-He became famous for an apparent notable act of bravery in which he reportedly saved Buckingham Palace from being hit by German bombing, when he used his Hawker Hurricane to destroy a Dornier Do 17 bomber over London by ramming.
-He was feted by the press as a war hero for his saving of the Palace.
-However, this has come to be regarded as a much disputed legend.
+Raymond Towers Holmes (20 August 1914 – 27 June 2005) was a British Royal Air Force fighter pilot during the Second World War who is best known for an event that occurred during the Battle of Britain.
+He became famous when he reportedly saved Buckingham Palace from being hit by German bombing by ramming his Hawker Hurricane into a Dornier Do 17 bomber over London.
+He was feted by the press as a war hero for saving the Palace.
+However, different versions of this event have been proposed.
 Holmes became a King's Messenger after the war, and died at the age of 90 in 2005.

 Early life

 Raymond Towers Holmes was born on 20 August 1914 in Wallasey, Cheshire.
 He attended Wallasey and Calday Grange Grammar School and worked as a crime journalist at the Birkenhead Advertiser before joining the Royal Air Force Volunteer Reserve in 1936 as their 55th volunteer.